ebi-webcomponents/nightingale/README.md

 # nightingale

-!!
-Under development
+Nightingale is a monorepo containing visualisation web components to use with biological data.
+You can see them in action here: https://ebi-webcomponents.github.io/nightingale

+## Installing
+Nightingale uses [Lerna](https://lernajs.io/) to manage its packages.

+First run `yarn` to install root packages.
+Then run `yarn bootstrap` to install remaining modules and link dependencies.

-## building
+## Building the componens

-First install all of the packages:
-`yarn`

-Then run bootstrap:
-`yarn bootstrap`
+Run `yarn build`

-Then run:
+## Showcase application
+### Locally
+Run `yarn start` to run the application locally.

+### Build
-`yarn build`
+Run `yarn build` to build the application ready for deployment.

+## Components
+TOTO: link to every component readme.